zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## Features

-These are the features used by ADM for RBAC.
-Each feature contains one or more objects, and these objects must all be assigned a value before the RBAC system will grant access.
+These are the features used by App Delivery Manager for RBAC.
+Each feature contains one or more objects, which must all be assigned a value before the RBAC system will grant access.

 ### ENVIRONMENT-MANAGEMENT